Last updated on February 18th, 2023 at 09:36 am

 Also, even if it’s just a dish for me –I dine.

 I use my favorite cups or glasses, flatware, linens, and china.
 I even light unscented votives because the experience in itself is worth it, and it makes me feel pretty.

 Cooking is a passion of mine and when I prepare something, I really love to replace much of the salt with lots of herbs, which I grow year around in my garden, for scrumptious flavor and brightness.

 I cannot explain exactly why, but my body feels very lean when I do the high protein, leafy greens, low carb deal.
-On the calorie counting side, I get to enjoy my favorite pastas, breads and pizza’s.
+On the calorie-counting side, I get to enjoy my favorite pasta, bread, and pizza.
 Just sharing.

 Building my garden, working in the hen house, hiking all over the vineyard and/or at the Oregon and California coast, shotgun target practice, dancing in my living room, playing (not just watching) on the playground equipment with my children, landscaping, including going boulder hunting on this property, lifting the rocks into the ATV and bringing them back to make them part of our outdoor home (I have over 100 good sized rocks now).

 Very regular hanky panky with my husband is excellent for toning, etc., forgive me if this was too much information.
 Lots of outside time happily bending, stretching, reaching, and twisting when I am helping prune the vineyard and train the canes of the vines, as well as the wisteria and fruit trees are some of my new favorite isometrics.